 Millfield is known for having a very active Vacation Bible School.
 The director actively plans for several months in advance and there are multiple teacher training opportunities offered.
 We hold a morning session for those in Pre-k through completion of 6th grade and a very active evening gathering for the youth.
 Attendance, including students, teachers, and helpers is usually about 125 – 135 (which spikes upward at times).

-For nine years we have partnered with a neighboring African American Baptist Church to host a food pantry once a month.
+For over ten years we have partnered with a neighboring African American Baptist Church to host a food pantry once a month.
 We receive a monthly shipment from the Foodbank of Southeastern Virginia, and every day of the week a member of one of the churches picks up food from a local grocery store.
 It is then stored and distributed on the third Wednesday of the month.
 Our food pantry ministry serves between 90-100 families each month.

 We have Bible study groups that meet and an active women’s mission group that plans quarterly mission projects which typically involve the entire church.
 The Baptist Men’s group meets one Sunday a month for breakfast and is always on the alert for those in the community needing assistance with a project.